springboardmentor997-create/Modern-Digital-Banking-Dashboard/README.md

-# NeoBank – Personal Finance Management App
+# Tivra – Modern Banking Management App

-A modern **NeoBank / Personal Finance Dashboard** built using **React + Tailwind CSS**, focused on account management, transactions tracking, and budgeting.
-This repository currently contains a **fully functional frontend** with API integrations planned for a backend service.

----

 ## 🚀 What Has Been Implemented (Frontend)